Disclaimer: This post may contain affiliate links.

 If you do choose the tremolo version and are worried about tuning stability, don't discount the Bullet Strat.
 Unless you're hammering away on the whammy bar constantly, this shouldn't be a big issue.
 As a beginner, you probably won't use the tremolo until after you've mastered the basics.
 Both types of bridges have die-cast saddles, which are pretty standard for budget guitars and are easily adjustable if you need to fine-tune the action or intonation.
 Overall, the bridge of the Squier Bullet Strat is pretty good for a budget guitar.
 If you have your heart set on one bridge or the other, be sure you're buying the right one!
 The hardtail bridge is designated "HT" in the title, so be careful when buying!

-The trapezoid-shaped tuners on the Bullet Strat aren’t known for being the best.
-They feel a bit cheap.
-We’ve seen reports of Bullet Strats with tuners that are too stiff and hard to turn, as well other reports that they are a bit too loose and have some play when you turn them.
-Because the tuners are made on a budget, this inconsistency isn’t too surprising.
+The trapezoid-shaped tuners on the Bullet Strat aren't known for being the best.
+They feel a bit cheap too.
+We've seen reports of Bullet Strats with tuners that are too stiff and hard to turn, as well other reports that they are a bit too loose and have some play when you turn them.
+Because the tuners are made on a budget, this inconsistency isn't too surprising.
 Less-than-perfect tuning machines have been found on budget Stratocasters for many years.
 However, they will still get the job done.
-If you want to spend less time tuning, you can always opt for the HT version, but you’ll sacrifice the versatility you get with the tremolo bridge.
-Unless you go crazy with the tremolo bar every time you pick up your Strat, it should stay in tune just fine.
+If you want to spend less time tuning, you can always opt for the HT version, but you'll sacrifice the versatility you get with the tremolo bridge.
+Unless you go crazy with the tremolo bar every time you pick up your Strat, it should stay in tune just fine, but you might find yourself tuning the guitar more than the Bullet's more expensive big brother.

 Again, this is a budget guitar, so some sacrifices had to be made.
 Compared to previous generations of the Bullet, the tone and volume knobs can feel a bit stiff and have that unmistakable, low-quality plastic feel.
-Not a huge deal, but worth mentioning.
-The knobs are of decent quality and don’t make any hisses, cracks, or pops during adjustments.
-The 5-way switch is pretty standard, with a tactile click that lets you know you’ve found the right setting.
-The different settings of the switch will be demonstrated in the ‘Sound’ section below.
+The knobs are of decent quality and don't make any hisses, cracks, or pops during adjustments.
+However, as they age and wear down, the potentiometers may exhibit some minor noises during adjustments.
+The 5-way pickup switch is pretty standard, with a tactile click that lets you know you've found the right setting.
+You can choose from bridge pickup only, neck pickup only, or anything in between.
+The different settings of the switch will be demonstrated in the 'Sound' section below.

 Sadly, the Bullet Strat doesn't come with a case/gig-bag or accessories.